Counting Problems for Orthogonal Sets and Sublattices in Function Fields: Introduction

 \section{Introduction}

-Erd{\H{o}}s asked the following question: Given integers $2 \leq \ell \leq k$, what is the maximum size of a subset $S \subseteq \mathbb{R}^n \setminus \{{\bf 0}\}$ satisfying the following property: for any $E \subseteq S$ of size $k$, there exists $F \subseteq E$ of size $\ell$ such that vectors in $F$ are pairwise orthogonal\footnote{with respect to the classical scalar product.}?
-Over the past few decades, this question has attracted considerable interest (see for example \cite{Ros95,FS92,AS99,Dea11}).
-Moreover, an analogue of this question in the finite field setting, specifically in $\mathbb{F}_q^n$, has been studied in \cite{AM,MP22}.
+Erd{\H{o}}s asked the following question: given integers $2 \leq \ell \leq k$, what is the maximum size $\alpha_n^{(k,\ell)}$ of a subset $S \subseteq \mathbb{R}^n \setminus \{{\bf 0}\}$ satisfying the following property: for any $E \subseteq S$ of size $k$, there exists a subset $F \subseteq E$ of size $\ell$ such that vectors in $F$ are pairwise orthogonal\footnote{with respect to the standard scalar product.}?
+Over the past few decades, this question has attracted considerable interest; however, it remains widely open.
+Regarding known results, it is clear that $\alpha_n^{(2,2)}=n$.
+F\"uredi and Stanley \cite{FS92} showed that $\alpha_2^{(k,2)}=2k-2$.
+Rosenfeld \cite{Ros95} proved that $\alpha_n^{(3,2)}=2n$, which was later reproved by Deaett \cite{Dea11}.
+See \cite{AS99} for further related results.

+Ahmadi and Mohammadian \cite{AM} investigated an analogue of Erd{\H{o}}s' question in the finite field setting -- specifically, in $\mathbb{F}_q^n$ equipped with a symmetric non-degenerate bilinear form.
+For example, they computed the corresponding $\alpha_{n}^{(2,2)}$ and gave an upper bound on $\alpha_{n}^{(3,2)}$.
+The later was improved by Mohammadian and Petridis \cite{MP22}.